Oh my God, look at that picture over there! There's the Earth comin' up.

 Images processed with Paint Shop Pro 6, Canon Digital Photo Professional 3, Registax 6 (wavelets sharpening), and Affinity Photo (scratch & dust removal)

-About the title: An earlier photo, taken by Lunar Orbiter 1 in 1966, also shows the Earth near the lunar horizon and is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed (though no one was on board to witness this).
+About the title: The first photo of the Earth near the lunar horizon was taken by the unmanned Lunar Orbiter 1 spacecraft on August 23, 1966.
+(Taken on film, no less, which was developed while orbiting the moon and then scanned for transmission back to Earth—quite a feat.)
+This photo is frequently described as an Earthrise, but it's actually an "Earthset" rather than a rise: the spacecraft was heading behind the moon as it shot the picture, causing the Earth to sink below the horizon as time progressed.
 The Apollo 8 photo above really is the first Earthrise picture.